We’ve been, we know - just call!

 After a leisurely breakfast proceed for sightseeing of Jodhpur.
 Visit Meherangarh Fort, which is one of the most majestic forts in Rajasthan riding sheer out of a 125 metre high rock and spreading over five kilometres.
 Inside, the palace hewn from red sandstone with finely latticed windows, brilliantly coloured glass panes and flamboyantly decorated interiors gives a vivid recreation of princely life in Rajasthan.
 The Royal apartments additionally house an outstanding museum including a rich collection of palanquins, howdahs, miniature paintings, folk music instruments, costumes and impressive armoury.
 On the way back from the fort stop to visit Jaswant Thada, the graceful marble cenotaph of Maharaja Jaswant Singh II.
 His son Maharaja Sardar Singh built this monument known as the Taj Mahal of Marwar in the memory of Maharaj Jaswant Singh II of Jodhpur.
 The main memorial has been built like a temple with intricately carved marble stone.
 A visit to this structure is through the rocky hills giving it a secluded and a mystic aura.

-In the afternoon proceed for Bishnoi village safari.
-The Bishnoi’s are an eco-friendly sect of Hindu religion, it is one of the different communities of Rajasthan who are famous for their rich cultural Rajasthani life and there true love for nature and animals.
+In the afternoon explore the local Jodhpur market.
+See an old stepwell in the city.
 Return to your hotel.
 Rest of the day at leisure.
 Overnight at your hotel in Jodhpur (vehicle for sightseeing).

 Day 8 - Jodhpur to Udaipur (275 Kms/6 Hrs)